MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 The **Investigation priority score** provides you with the ability to detect both malicious insiders, and external attackers moving laterally in your organizations, without having to rely on standard deterministic detections.

-Assessing the investigation urgency of each specific user, the investigation priority score is based on security alerts, abnormal activities, and potential business and asset impact related to each user.
+The investigation priority score is based on security alerts, abnormal activities, and potential business and asset impact related to each user to help you assess how urgent it is to investigate each specific user.

 If you click on the score value for an alert or an activity, you can view the evidence that explains how Cloud App Security scored the activity.

 Every Azure AD user has a dynamic investigation priority score, that is constantly updated based on recent behavior and impact, built from data evaluated from Azure ATP, Microsoft Cloud App Security as well as Azure AD Identity Protection.
-Your can now immediately understand who the real top risky users are by **Investigation priority score**, and then directly verify their business impact and investigate all related activities – no matter whether they are compromised, exfiltrating data or acting as insider threats.
+You can now immediately understand who the real top risky users are, by filtering according to **Investigation priority score**, directly verify what their business impact is, and investigate all related activities – whether they are compromised, exfiltrating data, or acting as insider threats.

 Cloud App Security uses the following to measure risk: